 - You have made a 3-D object that encloses space inside it, from a 2-D sheet.

 Every object in our surroundings has a nature of occupying space.
-These real life objects can be easily compared with the basic 3-D and 2-D geometric shapes.
-Let us us have a look at each one in detail.
+These real-life objects can be easily compared with the basic 3-D shapes.
+Let us have a look at the volume of these solid shapes in detail.

 Volume of a Cuboid